uOttawaSEGA2022/project-group-17/README.md

 **Features**
+Deliverable 1:

 - Create an account choosing either the Cook or Client role.
 - Login to account using email and password
 - Dedicated welcome screen displaying the user's name and role once signed in
 - The ability to log out of account on the welcome screen

+Deliverable 2:

+- Admin can view list of complaints
+- Admin can take action by punishing the Cook (by suspending or banning) or dismissing the report

 **Built in**